Monday, July 1, 2024

 Marcel

 It's not his fault, and this is common.
 The cats we've rescued have generally had some combination of lice, fleas, gut parasites, worms, ear mites, ringworm, other fungi, random fevers and infections.
-They are often well fed but malnourished as a result of parasites and/or food spoilage in the tropical heat, which is why they have drastic fur improvements as they heal.
+They are often malnourished as a result of parasites and/or food spoilage in the tropical heat, which is why they have drastic fur improvements as they heal.

 Marcel